glotzerlab/signac/doc/projects.rst

 Workspace Views
 ===============

-The workspace structure is organized by job id, which is efficient and flexible for organizing the data.
+Workspace organization by job id is both efficient and flexible, but the obfuscation introduced by the job id makes inspecting the workspace directly much harder.
-However, inspecting files as part of a job workspace directly on the file system is now harder.
+In this case it is useful to create a *linked view*.

-In this case it is useful to create a *linked view*, that means, a directory hierarchy with human-readable names, that link to the actual job workspace directories.
+In **signac**, a view is simply a directory hierarchy with human-readable names that link to the actual job workspace directories.
-This means that no data is copied, but you can inspect data in a more convenient way.
+The use of links ensures that no data is copied, but the human-readable naming conventions ensure that data can be inspected more easily.

-To create a linked view you can either call the :py:meth:`~.Project.create_linked_view` method or execute the ``signac view`` function on the command line.
+To create a linked view you can either call the :py:meth:`~.Project.create_linked_view` method or execute ``signac view`` on the command line.

 Let's assume the data space contains the following *state points*: